Driveways that Reduce Pollution

-How can you help to reduce the amount of pollutants and pesticides reaching our town’s lakes and rivers?
+How can you help to reduce the number of pollutants and pesticides reaching our town’s lakes and rivers?
 By re-directing the route of rainwater as it falls to the ground.

 We offer free estimates and work with each client on a competitive pricing budget.
-Our certified and trained paver installation crew will design any paver driveway that meets local and state requirements for storm water runoff.
-We have the ability to install pavers mechanically which will reduce cost and the amount of time to install.
+Our certified and trained paver installation crew will design any paver driveway that meets local and state requirements for stormwater runoff.
+We can install pavers mechanically which will reduce the cost and the amount of time to install.